lavibandil/Learning-with-data-structures/README.md

 Learning with data structures

-In this repository is put my daily practice problems.
+In this repository, I put my daily practice problems.